zwimer/Pi-File-Server/README.md

 # Pi-File-Server

-A little file server to be run on a raspberry pi
+This is a little file server meant for running on an internal network on a raspberry pi, built in an extensible way.

 ## Disclaimer